What you do after getting rear-ended can make or break your accident claim. Here’s how to avoid the mistakes that undermine insurance claims.

 It’s important to gather as much evidence as possible for low or no-damage rear-end accidents, even if you decide later on not to file a claim.

 You might not want to call an ambulance if you’re not feeling discomfort at the accident scene, but see your doctor or go to urgent care as soon as possible, preferably the same day.

-Significant injuries, particularly whiplash-type neck injuries, are often caused by relatively low-impact collisions, but the symptoms may take a day or two to develop.
+Significant rear-end injuries are often caused by relatively low-impact collisions, but the symptoms may take a day or two to develop.
 If you are the driver or passenger in a vehicle that was rear-ended, you owe it to yourself to seek prompt medical attention.